London Zoo: Penguin Beach

 Penguin Beach opened on 26 May 2011 and houses Humboldt penguins.
 A single male Northern rockhopper penguin named Ricky also lived there until he was moved to Whipsnade Zoo in March 2017.
 The pool itself is the largest penguin pool containing penguins in an English zoo.

 In with the Lemurs

-Opened in March 2015, In with the Lemurs is a walk-through exhibit housing a group of ring-tailed lemurs, narrow-striped mongooses, aye-ayes and grey mouse lemurs, with the latter two species living in a nocturnal section.
+Opened in March 2015, In with the Lemurs is a walk-through exhibit housing a group of ring-tailed lemurs, bokibokys, aye-ayes and grey mouse lemurs, with the latter two species living in a nocturnal section.
 The exhibit is designed to resemble a shrub forest in Madagascar, featuring plant life such as loquat and Chusan palm trees.

-Meet the Monkeys
+In with the Monkeys

-Opened by comedians Noel Fielding and Julian Barratt of The Mighty Boosh in 2005, Meet the Monkeys is a walk-through enclosure that houses a troop of black-capped squirrel monkeys.
+Opened by comedians Noel Fielding and Julian Barratt of The Mighty Boosh in 2005, Meet the Monkeys is a walk-through enclosure that houses a breeding group of 8 black-capped squirrel monkeys.
 The exhibit has no roof, and there are no boundaries between the monkeys and the visitors.
 It is the southernmost enclosure in the zoo.